-- 1. Funds are used to provide services to adults with Serious Mental Illness (SMI) and children with Severe Emotional Disturbance (SED).

-- 2. Funds are used to provide for a system of integrated services appropriate for the multiple needs of children without expending the grant for any services other than comprehensive community based mental health services.
-Examples of integrated services include:
+- 1. Funds are used to provide services to adults with Serious Mental Illness (SMI) and children with Severe Emotional Disturbance (SED). - 2.
+Funds are used to provide for a system of integrated services appropriate for the multiple needs of children without expending the grant for any services other than

-- Social services;
+- Social services.

-- Educational services, including services provided under the Individuals with Disabilities Education Act;
+- Educational services, including services provided under the Individuals with Disabilities Education Act.

-- Juvenile Justice services;
+- Juvenile Justice services.

 - Substance Use services; and

-- · Health and mental health services.
+- Health and mental health services.

-- 3. Funds are used to provide access to services to underserved mental health populations including homeless persons, rural populations, older adults, children and youth with co-occurring disorders, and adolescents transitioning into adulthood. - 4.
-FEP services are directed to individuals ages 15-30 who have experienced their first onset episode of psychosis through evidence-based treatment by Coordinated Specialty Care Teams.
+- 3. Funds are used to provide access to services to underserved mental health populations including homeless persons, rural populations, older adults, children and youth with co-occurring disorders, and adolescents transitioning into adulthood.

+- 4. FEP services are directed to individuals ages 15-30 who have experienced their first onset episode of psychosis through evidence-based treatment by Coordinated Specialty Care Teams.